emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom version of vidstack player. 🟡
+1. Uses custom version of vidstack player. 🟡

 Community Favorites: 🌟